wafemi999/fullStackOpen/part 0/exercise 0.4_New note diagram.md

     server-->>browser: page is rerendered
     deactivate server

-    note: user input is sent to the server, Form data is sent with an HTTP post
+    Note right of browser:: user input is sent to the server, Form data is sent with an HTTP post

 ```